+Breakups usually have a cycle, especially for the person who was broken up with.
 This cycle is usually loss, sadness and depression, anger and resentment, and recovery.
 You first experience the loss of your partner in your life, then you feel sad and depressed about it, then you get angry as you think of the reasons the person broke up with you, and then you move on and recover.
 Don't block yourself from any of these emotions.
 Sometimes you get angry before you get sad.
 Either way, it's all a part of the healing process, and you can learn much about yourself and what you need in a relationship as you go through it.
 However, it is important not to let those emotions control you as you experience them.

 Understand that as you move through the recovery cycle, there are ways to cope.

+There are times when a breakup can be so severe that it requires the help of a professional.
 If you break up with someone you've been living with and who you are having a difficult time splitting your assets with, contact a lawyer for advice.
 This will help you figure out legal ways to solve any domestic issues or to recoup any losses that you may have incurred as a result of the breakup.

+There are benefits to a breakup, believe it or not.
 It allows you to get back out there and find the person you were meant to be with and who treats you better than your ex.
 You deserve to be loved, not in a relationship that doesn't make you happy.
 Think of this as a blessing instead of a curse.
 This is another chance for freedom and experiencing life.
 Breakups always make you stronger.